NVIDIA/NVFlare/docs/user_guide/poc_command.rst

 .. note::

-    After you clone the NVFlare GitHub repository, you need to define a ``NVFLARE_HOME`` environment variable to point to the local NVFlare directory.
+    After you clone the NVFlare GitHub repository, you may optionally define an ``NVFLARE_HOME`` environment variable to point to the local NVFlare directory so a symbolic link is created to point the transfer directory to the examples in the code base.
 For example, if the the NVFlare GitHub repository is cloned under ~/projects, then you should set ``NVFLARE_HOME=~/projects/NVFlare``.
-If the NVFLARE_HOME environment variable is not set, the ``nvflare poc`` command will fail.
+If the NVFLARE_HOME environment variable is not set, you will need to manually copy the examples to the transfer directory.

 Setup poc workspace